Chaoyingz/flect/README.md

 - **Client-Side Routing**: Fast, smooth page transitions without reloads.
 - **SEO Friendly**: Supports server-side rendering for better search engine visibility.

-You can also view the [documentation website](https://flect.celerforge.com/docs/introduction/), which is completely built with flect and deployed using Vercel, directly. source code can be found [here](https://github.com/Chaoyingz/flect/tree/main/docs).
+You can also view the [documentation website](https://flect.celerforge.com/docs/introduction/), which is completely built with flect and deployed using Vercel, source code can be found [here](https://github.com/Chaoyingz/flect/tree/main/docs).

 ## Why use flect?